christophhagen/StateModel/Readme.md

 If you want to track the history of each property, so that you can revert changes or benefit from additional features (like `HistoryView`), then implement a `HistoryDatabase` instead.

-> Tip: First conform to `DatabaseProtocol` or `HistoryDatabaseProtocol` to determine all the required functions to implement, then inherit from `Database` and `HistoryDatabase` to complete the implementation.
+> Tip: First conform to `Database` or `HistoryDatabase` to determine all the required functions to implement, then inherit from `Database` and `HistoryDatabase` to complete the implementation.
 > If you inherit from the base classes without overriding the required methods (`get()`, `set()` and `all()`) then a `fatalError` will be produced at runtime.

 ## Roadmap